Letters from a Farmer in Pennsylvania: The Letters

 This argument implied that sovereignty in the British Empire was divided, with Parliament's power limited in certain spheres (such as taxation of the colonies), and with lesser bodies, such as colonial assemblies, exercising sovereign powers in other spheres.
 Dickinson further differentiated between the powers of Parliament and the Crown, with the Crown—but not Parliament—having the power to repeal colonial legislation and to wield executive authority in the colonies.
 These views were a significant departure from prevailing British views on sovereignty as a central, indivisible power, and they implied that the British Empire did not function as a unitary nation.
+They were consistent with several English constitutions, especially the 1689 Bill of Rights.
 After the publication of Dickinson's Letters, American colonists' views on the constitutional order in the British Empire rapidly changed, and were marked by an increasing rejection of Parliamentary power over the colonies.

 Though the tax burden imposed by the Townshend Acts on the colonies was small, Dickinson argued that the duties were meant to establish the principle that Parliament could tax the colonies.
 Dickinson argued that in the aftermath of the Stamp Act crisis, Parliament was again testing the colonists' disposition.
 Dickinson warned that once Parliament's right to levy taxes on the colonies was established and accepted by the colonists, much larger impositions would follow:

 Nothing is wanted at home but a PRECEDENT, the force of which shall be established by the tacit submission of the colonies [...]
 If the parliament succeeds in this attempt, other statutes will impose other duties [...] and thus the Parliament will levy upon us such sums of money as they choose to take, without any other LIMITATION than their PLEASURE.